BennyBellier/Slang/README.md

 - [ ] Automatic generation in a project already started
 - [ ] create human readable information
 - [ ] Create man page
+- [ ] Export to be usable on MS Windows and MacOS